kuriv/phpdp/src/Structural/DataMapper/README.md

 # DataMapper

-Data Mapper is a Data Access Layer that performs bidirectional transfer of data between a persistent data store and an in memory data representation.
+`DataMapper` is a Data Access Layer that performs bidirectional transfer of data between a persistent data store and an in memory data representation.
 The goal of the pattern is to keep the in memory representation and the persistent data store independent of each other and the data mapper itself.
 The layer is composed of one or more mappers, performing the data transfer.
-Mapper implementations vary in scope.
 Generic mappers will handle many different domain entity types, dedicated mappers will handle one or a few.
-The key point of this pattern is, unlike Active Record pattern, the data model follows Single Responsibility Principle.

 ## UML